patrickbwarren/inkscape-survex-export/README.md

 ## Survey data reconstruction

-The tool here adds an [Inkscape](https://inkscape.org/ "Inkscape home page") option to save a drawing to [Survex](http://survex.com/ "Survex home page") (`.svx`) file.
+The tool here adds an [Inkscape](https://inkscape.org/ "Inkscape home page") option to save a drawing to a [Survex](http://survex.com/ "Survex home page") (`.svx`) file.
 A typical workflow starting from a scanned drawn-up survey image is described below.
 Use-cases might
 include: